 If you want a brush-free finish, use a Staalmeester paint brush or a high-quality paint brush, or even a roller to avoid brush marks.
 It can be sprayed too!

 With all this in mind, Fusion Mineral Paint is one of my favorite paints for furniture.
+Check out our Fusion Mineral Paint review to learn more about the benefits and quality of this paint.

 - No topcoat needed